pieroapretto/Onja_career_counseling_resources/interview_examples/technical_interview_template.md

 * What is the difference between localStorage and sessionStorage objects?

 * What are the differences between HTTP/2 & HTTP/1.1?

+* What are the differences between functional and object-oriented programming?

+* What are the differences between a compiled and interpreted language?

+* What is type coercion?
+Can you provide some examples of it in JavaScript?

+* What is a progressive web application?

+* What are the differences between integrated and end-to-end testing?

 ### Live coding challenges
 *1-2 challenges is ideal*